Hungarian dogs draw celebrity interest, but no money

-KISUJSZALLAS, Hungary (Reuters) - When Facebook founder Mark Zuckerberg and his wife visited Hungary in May, social media sites lit up with people guessing why the high tech tycoon was in the country.
+KISUJSZALLAS, Hungary, Sept 6 (Reuters) - When Facebook founder Mark Zuckerberg and his wife visited Hungary in May, social media sites lit up with people guessing why the high tech tycoon was in the country.

 It turns out he owns a Puli, a Hungarian shepherd dog, wanted to learn more about it from a breeder and check out a kennel, surprising locals with a visit.